thiagola92/la-stopwatch/README.md

 main("thiagola92")
 ```

-You can't use `self` on decorators from classes, but it will be passed to the callback as is one of the functions arguments.
+You can't use `self` when decoratoring a method, but it's not a problema because following the logic you will receive all arguments from your method.

 ```python
 from time import sleep